 World Hospice and Palliative Care Day, marked on the second Saturday of each October, brings awareness to palliative care issues and aims to expand options worldwide.
 This type of care is focused on providing relief from the symptoms and stress of a serious illness.
 The goal is to improve quality of life for both the patient and the family.
 Sponsored by the Worldwide Hospice Palliative Care Alliance, it also raises funds to support care centers.

-World Hospice and Palliative Care Day - History
+World Hospice and Palliative Care Day timeline

 A study covered in "The New England Journal of Medicine" found that patients with lung cancer who received early palliative care experienced fewer symptoms of depression.

 Declan Walsh, MD. established the first hospital-based palliative care center at the Cleveland Clinic.

 The first modern hospice, St. Christopher's Hospice, was founded in the UK — leading to the palliative care movement.

 How to Observe World Hospice and Palliative Care Day